-The frequently asked question below may answer what you’ve been thinking.
-If its not here, drop up a line below so we can answer your questions.
+There are always lots of questions when it comes to rock climbing.
+The frequently asked questions below may answer what you’ve already been thinking.
+If it’s not here, drop us a line below so we can answer your questions.

 How do I make a booking?